Stellacore/peridetic/README.md

 To get started refer to:

 * Documentation

 	* Here

-	* TODO - Doxygen
+	* TODO - Doxygen (github pages?)
-	* TODO - github pages?

 * Installation/Use

 	* Quick Hack: "git clone" this repo into a directory that is in the compiler include path.

-	* A bit more civilized: Copy the two header files from here into whatever directory you want (e.g. your own project or system include structure as you like).
+	* A bit more civilized: Copy the two header files (peridetic.h and periDetail.h) from here into whatever directory you want (e.g. your own project or local or system include directories as you like).

+	* To build example programs (command line batch coordinate conversions), please refer to the related github project TODO - perideticExamples.

-	* TODO - debian packages
+	* TODO - packages

-		* headers
+		* TODO - header-only install package

+		* TODO - examples package

+		* TODO - documentation package

-		* test environment
+		* TODO - development and test environment package

-		* documentation
-* Use
+* Usage

-	* Simple Examples - ref below -- TODO
+	* Simple Examples - ref further below -- TODO

 	* Detail Examples - ref Doxygen documents - TODO

 	* Full Program Example -- TODO

 * Questions and Feedback

 	* TODO - FAQ

 	* (Email)[mailto://peridetic@stellacore.com]

 	* TODO - Feature requests (ref email)
-* Contributions
-	* (CONTRIBUTIONS.md)[file://CONTRIBUTIONS.md]
-	* TODO - fork and pull requests

 ## Peridetic - General Use

-The Peridetic transformations are very easy to use.
+Peridetic transformations are very easy to use.
 Include the source header file and call one of the transformation functions that are in the "peri" namespace.
 Functions use standard C++ structures for argument and return types.
 All data values are interpreted consistently in standard